fit-r2lab/r2lab.inria.fr/markdown/tutorial.md

 * [C1](tuto-060-C-files.md#C1) : a random file is produced locally, and pushed on one node,
 * [C2](tuto-060-C-files.md#C2) : then transferred to a second node using netcat over the wired network,
 * [C3](tuto-060-C-files.md#C3) : and retrieved back on the local laptop where it is compared with the original;
-* [C2bis](tuto-060-C-files.md#C3bis) : a variant on C2, that deals with a service that is started and stopped in sync with another job
+* [C3bis](tuto-060-C-files.md#C3bis) : a variant on C2, that deals with a service that is started and stopped in sync with another job.

 #### [nepi-ng : preparation](tuto-070-D-prep.md) - a.k.a. the **D** series;